zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

 constraint which we'll add to the `amps` weight ([code here](https://github.com/zachmoshe/zachmoshe.com-sog-layer/blob/master/sum_of_gaussians.py#L68)).

-## Let's play with that a little bit
+## Let's play with it a little bit

 All examples here were run with [this Colab](https://colab.research.google.com/drive/1nBYEXSNlf5ScJ0XgE8eG_8MRm4gHMpCD#scrollTo=0wfDlnWcVjax&forceEdit=true&offline=true&sandboxMode=true), feel free to spin your own machine (it's free!) and run your own experiments.
-It should be pretty self explained and hopefully works out of the box.
+It should be pretty self-explanatory and hopefully works out of the box.

-After running all cells at the beginning of the notebook (imports, inits, ...), I'm using the `Solve a single problem` section to actually running the model.
+After running all cells at the beginning of the notebook (imports, inits, ...), I'm using the `Solve a single problem` section to actually run the model.

 The first step is to generate some random data.
 I've chosen 4 gaussians and got this data generated (your milage **will** vary):